 - The requestor's contact information, including name, address, daytime telephone number and email address.

 Processing Reconsideration Requests.
-The Director, Division of Information, will route the reconsideration request to the Deputy General Counsel or the Executive Secretary, depending on whether the division or office that processed the original request is under the Board or General Counsel.
+The Director, Office of Congressional and Public Affairs, will route the reconsideration request to the Deputy General Counsel or the Executive Secretary, depending on whether the division or office that processed the original request is under the Board or General Counsel.
 The Deputy General Counsel or Executive Secretary may decide the matter themselves, or designate another official to render a decision on the request.
-The Deputy General Counsel, the Executive Secretary, or the designated official will review the original response, determine if additional action is appropriate, and use reasonable efforts to send a response to the reconsideration request within 30 days of its receipt by the Director of the Division of Information.
+The Deputy General Counsel, the Executive Secretary, or the designated official will review the original response, determine if additional action is appropriate, and use reasonable efforts to send a response to the reconsideration request within 30 days of its receipt by the Director of the Office of Congressional and Public Affairs.
 If the reconsideration request requires more than 30 days to resolve, the NLRB will inform the requestor that more time is required, and indicate the reason why and an estimated decision date.

 The NLRB is required to provide an annual fiscal year report to OMB, beginning January 1, 2004, providing information on the number, nature, and resolution of complaints received by the Agency concerning compliance with OMB or Agency Information Quality guidelines.